Search

 Shifting Gears: Navigating Federal Transportation Funding and Priorities in a Changing Landscape

-Federal and state leaders are navigating an uncertain transportation policy landscape.
-This panel will examine the outlook for transportation policies and programs initiated in the Bipartisan Infrastructure Law and Inflation Reduction Act under a new administration.
-Panelists will share insights on what to expect in the coming year including impacts to vehicle efficiency standards, the implications for the next Transportation Bill (up for reauthorization in 2026), and opportunities for collaboration, innovation, and strategic alignment.
+At this time, federal and state leaders had been navigating an uncertain transportation policy landscape.
+This panel examined the outlook for transportation policies and programs initiated in the Bipartisan Infrastructure Law and Inflation Reduction Act under a new administration.
+Panelists shared insights on what to expect in the coming year, including impacts to vehicle efficiency standards, the implications for the next Transportation Bill (up for reauthorization in 2026), and opportunities for collaboration, innovation, and strategic alignment.

 Joung Lee is director of policy and government relations for the American Association of State Highway and Transportation Officials.
-He will share the perspective of state transportation agencies on transportation reauthorization and provide insights about what states are hoping the 119th Congress will prioritize in the next round of this important legislation.
+He shared the perspective of state transportation agencies on transportation reauthorization and provided insights about what states were hoping the 119th Congress would prioritize in the next round of this important legislation.
 Click here to view Joung's presentation.

 Rachel Aland, ACEEE's Transportation Director, oversees research and policy development aimed at making freight and passenger transportation systems more efficient and sustainable.
-Following historic levels of transportation investment in recent years, she will reflect on the current state of the sector, share insights into what could lie ahead, and highlight key opportunities for progress.
+Following historic levels of transportation investment in recent years, she reflected on the current state of the sector, shared insights into what could lie ahead, and highlighted key opportunities for progress.
 Click here to view Rachel's presentation.